SCIENCE OF THE WINTER SOLSTICE

-As we’ve mentioned before, the Romans celebrated a holiday known as the Saturnalia beginning on the Winter Solstice.
-The word Solstice comes from the Latin “solstitium” meaning “Sun, standing-still.”
-This year it will occur on December 21 at 10:44 GMT (or UTC) and marks the first day of the Winter season in the Northern Hemisphere from an astronomical perspective.
+Solstice comes from the Latin “solstitium,” meaning “Sun, standing still.”
+This year it occurs on December 21 at 21:48 GMT (or UTC) and marks the first day of the Winter season in the Northern Hemisphere from an astronomical perspective.

-In the Northern Hemisphere, the sun appears at its lowest point in the sky, and its noontime elevation appears to be the same for several days before and after the solstice.
-In this way it looks like the Sun is “standing still” from the perspective of someone standing on the Earth, until following the Winter Solstice the days begin to grow longer and the nights shorter.
+In the Northern Hemisphere, the Sun appears at its lowest point in the sky, and its noontime elevation seems to be the same for several days before and after the solstice.
+It looks like the Sun is “standing still” from the perspective of someone standing on the Earth until, following the Winter Solstice, the days grow longer and the nights shorter.
 In London, for example, on the Winter Solstice, the Sun sets at 3:53 pm, and the “day” is only 7 hours and 50 mins long.

 Bill Petro, your friendly neighborhood historian